 Scientific Animal Protection in the HPRA

-The Scientific Animal Protection section is an operational section that is nested within the HPRA’s Veterinary Sciences Department and is led by the Director of Veterinary Sciences.
+The Scientific Animal Protection (SAP) section is an operational section that is nested within the HPRA’s Veterinary Sciences Department, and is led by the Director of Veterinary Sciences.
 The section operates as a separate and distinct section from that dealing with the authorisation and monitoring of veterinary medicines and has its own dedicated personnel.
-The section assesses applications for pending projects and inspects premises where animals are bred, supplied or used in procedures.
-The section is supported in its work by other HPRA departments and structures as indicated below:
+The section assesses applications for individual authorisations, evaluates project applications and inspects premises where animals are bred, supplied or used in procedures.
+The section is supported in its work by other HPRA departments and the structure is indicated below:

 Decisions to authorise breeder/supplier/user establishments, projects and individual authorisations are taken by the HPRA’s Licensing Committee, following the assessment of applications by the relevant technical personnel.